 While online experiences, in general, are important, video games hold immense influence.
-Most men (52.4%) in the target audience find video games more entertaining than television, with more than four in 10 considering video games as their primary source of entertainment.
-Gen Z identifies with this 5-10% more than Millennials, amplifying the importance of video gaming opportunities.
-Among the Hispanic audience, the relevance of video gaming is also very strong, with one-third identifying as "gamers."2
+Most men (48%) in the target audience find video games more entertaining than television, with 38% considering video games as their primary source of entertainment.
+Gen Z identifies with this 12% more than Millennials, amplifying the importance of video gaming opportunities.
+Among the Hispanic audience, the relevance of video gaming is also very strong, with 35% identifying as "gamers."3

-The 2024 CIOT campaign will explore the activation of gaming influencers, gaming streaming platforms and large gaming events, aligning messaging with content that directly hits a primary audience interest to leverage this passion point.
+The 2024 Speed campaign will explore the activation of gaming influencers, gaming streaming platforms and large gaming events, aligning messaging with content that directly hits the primary audience interest to leverage this passion point.